Lac Notre-Dame and Usher Lake Association

 Understanding water testing results

 E.coli bacterium - target levels below 10.
 E coli can cause severe illness.
 The presence of E. coli in water is a strong indication of recent sewage or animal waste (beavers, geese!) contamination.
-For swimming, the safety limit is below 100 CFU (CFU = Colony Forming Units in 100 ml of water), for drinking water it’s below 4 CFU.
+For swimming, the safety limit is below 200 CFU (CFU = Colony Forming Units in 100 ml of water), for drinking water it’s below 4 CFU.

 Prevention: septic system maintenance, and naturalized/protected shoreline to prevent geese.

 Phosphorus/phosphates - target levels are below .005 mg/L. Natural run-off from minerals, erosion and stormwater, and run-off from fertilizers and waste can act as a fertilizer for plants and algae in the lake, and can reduce the oxygen content.
+Lac Notre Dame is consistently close or within this range.

 Prevention: naturalized shoreline (no lawn) and zero use of fertilizers.

 Transparency/Clarity is an indicator of lake health - clear, more transparent water is a sign of a healthy lake.
 Water transparency is tested with a Secchi disk.
 Poor transparency of less than 3 meters can be a warning sign of eutrophication.
+Lac Notre Dame has never had readings of less than 3 meters but some years readings are below 4m.

 2014 ABV-7 Report and recommendations